Sleep Hygiene Tips To Stop Tossing And Turning All Night

 Explore meditation apps

 Explore apps that teach you mindfulness, meditation, and other skills to reduce stress during the day.
+For example, you might use an app that combines meditation with breathing exercises or progressive muscle relaxation.

 See a therapist

 If stress impacts your ability to get a restful night's sleep, consider contacting a therapist.
 If you struggle to find a provider in your area that you can afford, you may also consider an online therapist through a platform like BetterHelp, which offers online therapy at an affordable price.
-As you can partake in sessions at home, online therapy eliminates the need to travel.
+Because you can partake in sessions at home, online therapy eliminates the need to travel.
 Working around in-person therapy sessions at a less-than-optimal time may only lead to more stress.

 Takeaway